 The summary divorce or dissolution process is a more simplified (and usually faster) method of legally ending a marriage.
 Specifically, when compared to the formal divorce process, summary divorce/dissolution will almost always involve:

-Eligibility Requirements for Summary Divorce
+Eligibility for Summary Divorce: The Basics

 In some states, even if a couple does have children and/or significant marital assets (property, bank accounts, stocks, etc.), the couple may still be able to take advantage of the summary divorce/dissolution process if, as part of the divorce filings, they submit written proof to the court that they have resolved key issues like child custody and child support.

 Filing for Summary Divorce